Find flights to Mardi Gras festivals, including New Orleans and many other alternatives across the world.

 Airlines that fly there: Qantas, Virgin Australia, China Eastern Airlines, Air New Zealand and Jetstar Airways

 About: Rio de Janeiro’s Carnival is known all over the world, but not many people know that it was originally a Mardi Gras festival as it is held during the same period before Lent.
 The word Carnival actually originates from the Mardi Gras idea of fasting without meat during lent, with the word ‘carnelevare’ translating ‘removing meat’.
 Rio’s Carnival is so large that Carnival is actually a national holiday!
 Sway away from some typical New Orleans’ traditions, and towards the Brazilian traditions of Samba and Frevo music.
-In 2019, Rio’s Carnival will be held from the 1st till the 6th of March, covering the Tuesday of Mardi Gras.
-So, why not celebrate Mardi Gras with the carnival experts and head to Rio for a party you’ll never forget!
+Why not celebrate Mardi Gras with the carnival experts and head to Rio for a party you’ll never forget!
 Or perhaps you'd like to experience a similar Brazillian carnival at Salvador da Bahia.
 Read more about this cheaper alternative in our Locals Guide Blog.

 Closest Airport: Rio de Janeiro–Galeão International Airport